system76/docs/content/linux-gaming.md

 ## Lutris (Install)

-<u>Lutris</u> is a game launcher that is very similar to <u>GameHub</u> though it also has a community that right installer scripts like the WoW installer that we'll talk about later on in this article.
+<u>Lutris</u> is a game launcher, written in Python, that is very similar to <u>GameHub</u>, though it also has its own community that writes installer scripts like the WoW installer (covered later on in this article).

-It is written in Python and you can read more about it [here](https://lutris.net/).
+You can read more about Lutris [here](https://lutris.net/).

 ### Install Lutris From Command Line